michellesimek/Pymaceuticals_challenge/README.md

 # Pymaceuticals_challenge

 The purpose of this assignment was to analyze data from a recent animal study.
 The study took mice who were identified with having a SCC tumor growth and treated them with a variety of drug regimens.
-The drugs in the study were
+The drugs in the study were Capomulin, Ceftamin, Infubinol, Ketapril, Naftisol, Placebo, Propriva, Ramicane, Stelasyn, and Zoniferol.
-    * Capomulin
-    * Ceftamin
-    * Infubinol
-    * Ketapril
-    * Naftisol
-    * Placebo
-    * Propriva
-    * Ramicane
-    * Stelasyn
-    * Zoniferol

 ## Analysis
 To begin the analysis, two datasets were merged - one dataset included mouse metadata and one dataset include the study results.After merging the two datasets, we cleaned the merged dataset to remove the mouse ID that had duplicated timepoint information.
 WIth the removed Mouse ID, the study now contained results for 248 mice.